 -

-The United States assesses new ingredients under the GRAS (Generally Recognized As Safe) or NDI (New Dietary Ingredient) frameworks.
+The United States: safety pathways typically rely on GRAS (Generally Recognized As Safe) for food ingredients and NDI (New Dietary Ingredient) for supplements.

 -

-Canada uses a definition closely aligned with the EU, requiring pre-market approval for foods produced through new processes or significantly altered compositions.
+Canada: uses a definition broadly aligned with the EU, requiring pre-market assessment for foods produced through new processes or with significantly altered composition.

 -

-Australia and New Zealand operate under a shared food code that requires full safety evaluations for novel foods.
+Australia and New Zealand: operate under a shared food code with a formal safety evaluation process for novel foods.

 -

-China and Japan maintain their own approval pathways for ingredients not previously consumed in their domestic markets, though neither uses the term “novel food” formally.
+China and Japan: maintain their own ingredient approval pathways for foods without a domestic history of use, even if the term “novel food” is not used formally.

 What types of products fall under novel food?